xiaoxinshiwo/myblog/docs/blog/springNotes1.md

 private List<Store<Integer>> s;
 ```
 5. autowired into lists and arrays.
+> Your target beans can implement the org.springframework.core.Ordered interface or use the @Order or standard @Priority annotation if you want items in the array or list to be sorted in a specific order.
+Otherwise their order will follow the registration order of the corresponding target bean definitions in the container.
+  The @Order annotation may be declared at target class level but also on @Bean methods, potentially being very individual per bean definition (in case of multiple definitions with the same bean class). @Order values may influence priorities at injection points, but please be aware that they do not influence singleton startup order which is an orthogonal concern determined by dependency relationships and @DependsOn declarations.
+  Note that the standard javax.annotation.Priority annotation is not available at the @Bean level since it cannot be declared on methods.
+Its semantics can be modeled through @Order values in combination with @Primary on a single bean per type.
 > It is also possible to provide all beans of a particular type from the ApplicationContext by adding the annotation to a field or method that expects an array of that type:
 ```
 public class MovieRecommender {